AnnaKnapp/piadcs/README.md

 go get -u github.com/AnnaKnapp/piadcs
 ```
 ## How to use
-Import the main library and the subfolder with the library for the adc you want to use (at this time on the ads126x is supported)
+Import the main library and the subfolder with the library for the adc you want to use (at this time only the ads126x is supported)

 ```go
 import(